huanntran100/Data-Analytics-Projects/README.md

 [Tableau Viz: Hours spent on leisure activities, average per day by education level and day, 2003 annual averages](https://public.tableau.com/profile/steven.tran1579#!/vizhome/Hoursspentonselectleisureactivitiesaveragesperdaybyeducationallevelandsex2003annualaverages/Dashboard3)
 [Tableau Viz: Hours spent on working and volunteering, average per day by education level and day, 2003 annual averages](https://public.tableau.com/profile/steven.tran1579#!/vizhome/Hoursspentonworkingandvolunteeringaveragesperdaybyeducationallevelandsex2003annualaverages/Dashboard1)

 The [American Time Use Survey](https://www.bls.gov/tus/) is an ongoing annual survey since 2003 that collects data on how everyday Americans spend their time according to metrics such as sex, income, education, and age.
 I investigate various relationships not shown on the website itself.
-Inspiration for my current visualizations go to charts like this [https://www.bls.gov/charts/american-time-use/activity-by-sex.htm].
+Inspiration for my current visualizations go to charts like [these](https://www.bls.gov/charts/american-time-use/activity-by-sex.htm).

 ### U.S. Job Automation Potential in 2018